Continuation-of-Ashford/ashford-docs/modified_mechanics/combat.md

-# In-Combat Rule Changes
+# In-Combat Rules and Reminders

 ## Spellcasting Economy

-**As long as you have the capability to, you may cast all possible spells regardless of action economy.**

-* You can cast a spell requiring a Bonus Action as an Action.
-* You can cast two two spells requiring a spell slot in the same turn.
+* Casting a spell using a bonus action does not prevent you from casting other spells that require a spell slot on your turn.

-However...
-* You can **not** cast a spell requiring an Action as a Bonus Action.

-For example:
-* You can cast Fireball (Action) and Shadow Blade (Bonus Action) on the same turn, despite requiring two spell slots.
+For example: You can cast Fireball (Action) and Shadow Blade (Bonus Action) on the same turn, then counterspell an enemy attempting to counterspell your fireball.
-* You cannot cast Fireball (Action) during your Bonus Action.

 ## Combat Movement